 In addition to the conventional academic courses mentioned above, students will be highly encouraged to engage in a summer academic activity of their choice.
 The activities may include but not limited to workshops/ short courses during the summer break (June-August) to aid the training and development of graduate students.
-The proposed research can also be initiated in summer in agreement with the chief of the laboratory of choice.
+The proposed research can also be initiated in the summer semester in agreement with the chief of the laboratory of choice.

-3rd Semester (Monsoon): MSc dissertation research I (Credit: 14)

-(The evaluation components will include written and oral research proposal presentations, comments from research mentor and research data presentation)

-4th Semester (Spring): MSc dissertation research II (Credit: 18)

-(The evaluation components will include comments from research mentor, research thesis submission and oral thesis defense presentation)
+3rd Semester (Monsoon) : MSc dissertation research I (Credit: 18) (The evaluation components will include written and oral research proposal presentations, comments from research mentor and research data presentation) 4 th Semester (Spring) : MSc dissertation research II (Credit: 20) (The evaluation components will include comments from research mentor, research thesis submission and oral thesis defense presentation)